 Maximizing Mental Agility to Improve Creativity

-This program highlights the six facets of human thought that are simultaneously hidden and obvious, with easy-to-learn techniques that will help employees to be more productive, efficient, creative, motivated, and satisfied in their work and personal lives.
-The techniques are presented in a fast-paced, interactive format that combines presented material with situational team-based learning modules, designed to transition the concepts into the participants' everyday thinking.
+This program highlights six facets of human thought that are simultaneously hidden and obvious.
+We'll guide you through easy-to-learn techniques that will help employees to be more productive, efficient, creative, motivated, and satisfied in their work and personal lives.
+We present the techniques in a fast-paced, interactive format that combines presented material with situational team-based learning modules, designed to transition the concepts into the participants' everyday thinking.

-- The Role of 3: Our thought and memory capacity is organized around 3 items at a time.
+- The Role of 3: Our thought and memory capacity is organized around three items at a time.
 How we can use this to our advantage.